Claude Mythos and the End of the Exploit Window: What Anthropic's Restricted Model Means for Every Tech Leader

 The Exploit Window Just Collapsed

-Here's the quote that should be taped to every CISO's monitor.
+Here's the quote that belongs on every CISO's monitor.
 From CrowdStrike's CTO Eila Zaitsev, speaking as part of the Glasswing coalition:

 "The window between a vulnerability being discovered and being exploited by an adversary has collapsed — what once took months now happens in minutes with AI."